Mirrorless camera Rumours

 Mirrorless rumours for Canon and other makes

-Now that Canon have announced their entry to the mirrorless (aka CSC or EVIL) camera market, I'm putting all mirrorless info and rumours on this one page.
+Now that Canon have dipped their toe in the mirrorless (aka CSC or EVIL) camera market, I'm putting all mirrorless info and rumours on this one page.

 This covers all manufacturers, although larger sensor cameras will get more interst from myself.